How To Remove Paint From Your Cat's Fur

 You were doing some home renovations when, unfortunately, your cat got into the paint.
-Now your poor cat is walking around with paint stuck in her fur, and you don't know what to do to help her.
-You also want to make sure that she didn't ingest any of the paint since you're sure it's not good for her health.
+Now your poor cat is walking around with paint stuck in their fur, and you don't know what to do to help.
+You also want to make sure that they didn't ingest any of the paint since you're sure it's not good for their health.
+By researching what you can do for paint on your cat's fur, you can try to get it off and keep them healthy.

-How to get water-based paint off of cat fur
+How to get water-based paintoff of cat fur

 If there are only small paint spots on your cat's fur, then you could possibly remove it without having to give your cat a bath.
 Your cat might hate water, so it's best to avoid the bath.

 The methods for cleaning the paint off your cat's fur are going to be different for water- or oil-based paints.
 For water-based paints, first, you could get someone to hold your cat so that your job is easier.
 If nobody is available to help you, then wrap your cat in a towel and uncover the paint spot areas.
-Then, pour a small cup of water on paint spot on your cat's fur or use a wet washcloth to dampen it.
+Then, pour a small cup of water on the paint spot on your cat's fur or use a wet washcloth to dampen it.
 Then, rub some dish soap into it.
-You can pour more water over the spot until the pant comes out, and then towel dry your cat.
+You can pour more water over the spot until the paint comes out, and then towel dry your cat.

-How to get oil-based paint off of cat fur
+How to get oil-based paintoff of cat fur

 If your cat got into oil-based paint, then you could take a pair of nail scissors and trim away the spots where the paint is located.
 But if your cat is covered in it, a haircut is not a good idea.
 You can use mineral or vegetable oil to get the oil-based paint out.
 Simply pour a small amount into your hand and then work it into the spots.
 You can then take a paper towel to get the excess oil out.
 This could take a few tries if there's a lot of paint.
 Afterwards, give your cat a bath.